lehphyro/maven-config-processor-plugin/README.md

 </plugin>
 ```

-Go to [TransformationConfiguration](TransformationConfiguration.md) to see all available options.
+Go to [PluginConfiguration](PluginConfiguration.md) to see all available options and [TransformationConfiguration](TransformationConfiguration.md) to see all available transformation rules.

 ## Getting Help